35 Ideas for Easy Thanksgiving Decorating

 Turn a tall glass vase into a feather-filled display.
 Arrange wheat, green Hypericum berries and purchased feathers in a vase filled with birdseed.

-Use materials from your yard and crafts store to make a display worth showing off until winter is past.
+This pinecone tree is worth showing off until winter is past.
 Stand branches in a clear cylindrical vase, adding small pinecones and glass or plastic balls filled with greenery to support the branches.
 Hang small pinecones and tiny snowflake ornaments from the branches.

 Pen your thanks